-New antibody conjugate drug improves survival in older patients with acute myeloid leukaemiaNovember 12th, 2012 in Cancer
+New antibody conjugate drug improves survival in older patients with acute myeloid leukaemiaNovember 12, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Acute Myeloid Leukaemia (AML) patients given a new type of 'smart drug' in addition to chemotherapy treatment are 22 per cent less likely to relapse and around 13 per cent less likely to die from their disease, results from a major phase III Cancer Research UK-funded trial led by Cardiff University show today.